-- b.
-On arrival at stocker and feeder operations, calves must not be mixed with calves from other sources until their health status has been determined. - c.
+- c.
+On arrival at stocker and feeder operations, calves must not be mixed with calves from other sources until their health status has been determined. - d.
 Acquired calves must be rested in comfortable conditions.

 D. Identification

 M 18: Identification equipment